-While most of the currently used services are limited to audio or flat 2D visual representations, VR and Augmented Reality (AR) technology can add a new dimension by providing a spatially registered 3D virtual body to complement the voice.
-Humanlike VR/AR representations can enrich the communicative channels that convey the agent's status and intentions to interlocutors with gestures and other forms of social behaviors.
+While most of the currently used services are limited to audio or flat 2D visual representations, VR and Augmented Reality (AR) technology can add a new dimension by providing a 3D virtual body to complement the voice.
+Human-like VR/AR representations can enrich the communicative channels that convey the agent's status and intentions to interlocutors with gestures and other forms of social behaviors.
 Moreover, they can be registered spatially with their environment, which enables a more direct form of spatial interaction compared to voice-only interaction.
-This is particularly interesting in situations that have a strong spatial component such as art installations and museum exhibitions, since spatial relations are usually harder to communicate via speech than with gestures [Ali05].
-Therefore, it may be beneficial to provide an IVA with a virtual body, which could also increase the user's feeling of co-presence, i. e., raising the visitor's sense of being together with the content on display.
-For museum exhibits this could be strengthened, for instance, by choosing a historical figure as the agent's representation.
+This is particularly interesting in situations that have a strong spatial component such as art installations and museum exhibitions, since spatial relations are usually harder to communicate via speech than with gestures [3].
+Therefore, it may be beneficial to provide a VA with a virtual body, which could also increase the user's feeling of co-presence, i. e., raising the visitor's sense of being together with the content on display.
+For museum exhibits this could be strengthened, for instance, by choosing a historical person as the agent's representation, as exemplified in Fig. 1.
 Through the encounter with a contemporary witness, visitors get to know the subject matter from a personal perspective, which may increase interest in the historical events as well as empathy with the people involved.